 Why Might My Delayed Financing Fall Through?

-There are a lot of stipulations, and as you can imagine, sometimes things don’t fall into place correctly and your financing ends up falling through.
-Shabrang says there are two main reasons delayed financing loans fail to close:
+There are a lot of requirements and, as you can imagine, sometimes things don’t work out perfectly and your financing ends up falling through.
+There are two main reasons delayed financing loans fail to close:

 - Documentation issues: There are a lot of documentation requirements for delayed financing.
-If you don’t have everything you need, you’ll need to wait at least six months from the date you purchased the property to complete a typical cash-out refinance.
+If you don’t have everything you need, you’ll need to wait at least 6 months from the date you purchased the property to complete a typical cash-out refinance.

 - Appraisal issues: The house is appraised when you buy it.
 When you’re starting your delayed financing loan, it will have to be appraised again.
 If the house appraises for lower than the price you paid for it, you’ll have to figure out a different financing option or absorb the difference.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.